N-Enzer/SharkAttackAnalysis/README.md

-# SharkAttackAnalysis
+# Shark Attack Analysis

-# The Global Shark Attack File provides details on every recorded shark attack in the world.
+The Global Shark Attack File provides details on every recorded shark attack in the world.
+All of the data was taken from the GSAF via a Kaggle dataset (https://www.kaggle.com/teajay/global-shark-attacks).

-# I found most of their information on this dataset (csv) on Kaggle (https://www.kaggle.com/teajay/global-shark-attacks).
+My goal was to work with this dataset to practice data analysis with Python using pandas and matplotlib and to learn more about shark attacks.

-# My goal was to work with this data to learn more about shark attacks, and to practice data analysis with Python using pandas and matplotlib.
+All code was written by me (N-Enzer).